USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

 <br>

-## Learning objectives
+## Session objectives
 {:.border-bottom}

-This session will include a presentation and tutorial exploring examples of spatial modeling tasks, e.g. spatial interpolation from point data to gridded data, with machine learning methods, e.g. random forest, ...
+This session will explore examples of spatial modeling tasks, e.g. spatial interpolation from point data to gridded data, with machine learning methods, e.g. random forest.
+The content of the session will primarily focus on the spatial component, e.g., how to include spatial proximity as a predictor, although basic machine learning concepts will be discussed as relevant.

-* obj 1....
-* obj 2...
+The goals of this session are to:

+* Introduce key concepts about incorporating spatial data in machine learning with examples from recent literature
+* Provide examples in Python on how to:
+  * read in spatial (vector and raster) datasets and reformat them to use in machine learning functions
+  * compare the performance of machine learning approaches for spatial prediction
+  * visualize observed spatial data and the prediction results

 <br>

 ## Agenda
 {:.border-bottom}

-This session will be an interactive tutorial that covers:
+This session will have a short presentation followed by an interactive tutorial:

-* Using ML for spatial interpolation...
-* ...
+* Presentation: Introduction to machine learning methods applied to spatial data with examples from recent literature
+* Python tutorial: example code for the following spatial modeling tasks with various machine learning algorithms:
+  * Spatial interpolation from point observations
+  * Spatial prediction from point observations and gridded covariates

 <br>